MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

-In this section, we show that the problem \forbkcontr\ is fixed-parameter tractable with parameter $k$.
-Namely, we will exhibit an algorithm, to solve this parameterized version, that runs in time $\O(n^2 \cdot f(k))$.
+Let $P$ be a fixed inclusion-closed and inert contraction-closed MSOL formula.
+In this section, we show that the problem \restcontr{P}\ is fixed-parameter tractable with respect to the parameter $k$.
+Namely, we describe an algorithm which solves \restcontr{P}\ in time $\O(n^2 \cdot f(k))$ for some function $f$.

-The algorithm is based on the following idea.
-If the graph has a small tree width, we can solve the problem in a ``brute-force way'' using monadic second order logic.
-If the tree width is large, we find an embedded large hexagonal grid and produce a smaller graph to which we can apply the procedure recursively.
+The basic structure of our algorithm is based on the following idea invented by Grohe~\cite{grohe}.
+If the graph has a small tree-width, we solve the problem by Courcelle's Theorem~\cite{courcelle}.
+If the tree-width is large, we find an embedded large hexagonal grid and produce a smaller graph to which we apply the procedure recursively.